Wizzerinus/toony-linux/README.md

 * Optional: `ds <district>` to set the district for newly-spawned Clash toons.

 ### Disclaimer: Password encryption

+***Note from 08/11/2022:*** Toontown: Corporate Clash implemented the token system and deprecated password logins, so this does not apply to the server.
+It still applies to Toontown Rewritten, though.
+***

 As most Toontown login servers do not support login systems using asymmetric encryption algorithms, the passwords have to be stored in plain text.
 This is a security risk.
 You can override this by *not setting your password*, which